barbazul/1kfa/mod_guide_player.md

 ## Decide

-After the *attack power* is calculated, you have a choice: either take that many Exhaustion tokens or take a Wound token.
+After the *attack power* is known, you have a choice: either take that many Exhaustion tokens or take a Wound token.

 You can always choose to absorb the **entire** amount of *attack power* by